 - I can’t handle the clicker, the leash, and the treats at once.
 TRUE and FALSE.
 It can be challenging to juggle all those things since you only have two hands, but with a little practice anyone can do it.
 If you need a treat for luring the behavior, the leash and clicker can be held in one hand and the treat in the other.
 Once you have moved from the luring stage to reward (where the treat is presented AFTER the behavior is performed), you don’t need treats in your hand at all - they can be in a bait bag, pocket, or on a table somewhere nearby.

 - My dog is scared of the clicker.
 CAN BE TRUE, BUT IS EASILY CORRECTED.
 Some sound sensitive dogs can be startled by the sound of the clicker at first.
 You can prevent or correct this by purchasing a gentle clicker with a softer sound and introducing the clicker some distance away from the dog.
 Once your dog realizes a click means a treat is coming, they will get over any nervousness about it.
 Be sure to never click near your dog’s ears as that can hurt!

 - My dog is too old for clicker training.
 FALSE.
 No dog is too old to learn and clicker training is one of the best methods to teach new things or eliminate undesirable behaviors at any age or or with any breed.
 Dogs love clicker training and will try all kinds of stuff to get you to click and reward them.

-Learn how easy it is to teach your dog new tricks using a clicker by enrolling in one of our obedience or tricks classes today!
+Learn how easy it is to teach your dog new tricks using a clicker by enrolling in one of our classes today!